Skip to main content

 In Master 2 :

-• Develop your career path and your commitment to society by promoting your expertise within a professional network
+- Develop one's career path and commitment to society by promoting one's expertise within a professional network

 • Training organization